 The Ideapad 330 is a great laptop for everyday use.
 It comes with an AMD Ryzen 3 3250U 2.6GHz Dual-Core Processor (5MB Cache, up to 3.50GHz), AMD Radeon graphics card, 8GB high-bandwidth RAM, and 256GB PCIe NVMe M.2 Solid State Drive which allows you to fast bootup and data transfer speed.

 The Lenovo IdeaPad 3 (14″ AMD) stays cool and quiet with mechanical airflow enhancements and intelligent thermals that ensure air flows out without crossing over intake vents.
 Calibrate performance and cooling even further with Q control by cycling through three modes of fan speeds to match your performance needs.

 Immerse yourself in the game like never before with Intel® Ultra HD Graphics 530, which now supports 4K resolution playback.

-1920 x 1080 resolution display panel capable of 250 nits brightness level plus 100% sRGB color coverage ratio—talk about crisp images!), backlit keyboard that supports full island upper key layout including Windows keys right where they should be
+1920 x 1080 resolution display panel capable of 250 nits brightness level plus 100% sRGB colour coverage ratio—talk about crisp images!), a backlit keyboard that supports a full island upper key layout including Windows keys right where they should be

 Acer has finally put an end to all of your worries about a “budget Ultrabook.”
 The newly announced Acer Swift 3, which is available on Amazon for just $550 (!!!) bucks and packs in some seriously affordable components that will make it more powerful than any MacBook Air out there.